 Maximum return of 33.37% CAGR - Investment date 13th April 2001

 Minimum return of 9.46% CAGR - Investment date 14th December 2007

 Even though mutual funds fell 60% in 2008 if you did not sell you made an 9.46% return.
 In addition to better returns than FD, PPF or tax free bonds, mutual funds have better liquidity and you can invest as little as Rs 100 per month.
 The opportunity loss in wealth creation since 2000 is 1.8 lacs per Rs 100 invested per month.
 For Rs 10000 per month the opportunity loss is Rs 1.8 crores.

 Desh ki Taraaki Mein Hissedar

-Many Indians rich and poor lost an opportunity to create wealth from 2000 to 2017.
+Many Indians rich and poor lost an opportunity to create a wealth.
+From 2018 to 2036, they have an opportunity to prevent a repeat of the tragedy from 2000 to 2018 by using mutual funds.